UTAT-UAS/dev_env/README.md

 sudo pip install pyjokes
 ```

-### Network Mode Host and QGroundControl
+## QGroundControl

 QGroundControl is bundled with the container and will work with the PX4/Gazebo simulation.
 Simply run `qgc`.

+Enable usb joystick by uncommenting the `mounts` option in `.devcontainer/devcontainer.json`.

-But if you wanted to allow QGroundControl running natively on the host system to connect to the simulation, goto `.devcontainer/docker-compose.yml` and uncomment `network_mode: host`, you should also comment out `forwardPorts` in `.devcontainer/devcontainer.json` to fix some behavioral issues.
+If you want to allow an instance of QGroundControl running natively on the host system to connect to the simulation, goto `.devcontainer/docker-compose.yml` and uncomment `network_mode: host`, you should also comment out `forwardPorts` in `.devcontainer/devcontainer.json` to fix some behavioral issues.
 Rebuild the container.

 After rebuild make sure that no ports are forwarded from the devcontainer, by default the `ports` tab is on the same panel as the terminal.
 Select any open ports and right click `stop forwarding`. (this is the behavior for Linux, other operating systems may be different)